OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-28.md

 ## 1 Chronicles 28:4

-Yet, the Lord, the God of Israel, chose me from all the house of my father to be king over Israel forever.
+Nevertheless, the Lord, the God of Israel, selected me from all my father's family to be king over Israel perpetually.

-> For He has chosen Judah to be a leader,
+> For He has chosen Judah to lead,
-> and in the house of Judah, my father’s house,
+> and from the house of Judah, my father's family,
-> and among the sons of my father He took pleasure in me to make me king over all Israel.
+> and among my father's sons, He found delight in me to make me king over all Israel.

 ---

 ## 1 Chronicles 28:5

-And of all my sons (for the Lord has given me many sons),
+And among all my sons (for the Lord has blessed me with many),

-> He has chosen my son Solomon to sit on the throne of the kingdom of the Lord over Israel.
+> He has chosen my son Solomon to take the throne of the kingdom of the Lord over Israel.

 ---